Understanding and Mitigating the Impacts of Differentially Private Census Data on State Level Redistricting: Balancing District Populations with Noise

+Cohen \textit{et al.} \citep{cohen2022private} also use ensemble methods to study the effects of the 2020 DAS on redistricting.
+(But as we elaborate below, the methods used in that paper make it less directly relevant to the present work than it may seem.)
+Like~\cite{kenny2021use}, Cohen \etal offer a detailed study of a small handful of case studies.
+Our study of offsets in Section~\ref{sec:popbal} was in part inspired by the proposal in \cite{cohen2022private} to tweak a standard method for measuring racially-polarized voting (the 2nd and 3rd \emph{Gingles} preconditions).

+While it goes a long way to understanding the scale and characteristics of the noise introduced by disclosure avoidance, the prior work does not study the interaction between the noise from disclosure avoidance and the sharp thresholds.
+Perhaps this is one reason that \cite{cohen2022private} and \cite{kenny2021use} arrive at opposite conclusions about whether the official Redistricting Data should be treated as ground truth for legal tests.

+Finally, Cohen \etal overlook the possibility that redistricting with the perturbed data might induce additional effects.
+Whereas our MMD analysis creates plans using the perturbed data, the closest case study in Cohen \etal~\cite{cohen2022private} only examines the demographic makeup of four existing districts in Navajo County, Arizona.

+\paragraph{Methodology} Cohen \etal do not use the Census demonstration data whatsoever---unlike the majority of independent analyses of the 2020 DAS's effects, including~\cite{kenny2021use} and ours.
+Instead, they analyze samples of noised data generated using an early version of the 2020 DAS, which they call \emph{TopDown18} and that they run themselves.
+In brief, they run TopDown18 with various parameter settings and, separately, sample redistricting plans using various map drawing methods.
+Then they analyze the scale and characteristics of the noise from TopDown18, aggregated up to the sampled districts, for the parameters and map drawing methods tested.

+One limitation of this approach is that TopDown18's algorithm, implementation, and parameters are very different than the final version of the 2020 DAS.
+The other important limitation is the need to resort to using less-than-perfect data as input to the DAS, the real data being confidential.
+Cohen \etal used a reconstructed version of the 2010 Census data constructed to be consistent with the official tabulations published in SWAP~\cite{cohen2022private}.
+There is no way to know how the reconstructed dataset differs from the real data, or how those differences might have affected the analyses in~\cite{cohen2022private}.

-\section{Balancing district populations with noise}
+\section{Balancing District Populations with Noise}

+This section investigates how perturbations from disclosure avoidance interact with population balance requirements.
+We consider a data user's ability to use the public DEMO dataset (after disclosure avoidance) to generate redistricting plans satisfying a maximum population deviation target under the confidential CEF dataset (before disclosure avoidance).
+Because SWAP and CEF agree on population totals, we can use SWAP as a perfect stand-in for CEF.

 A significant fraction of redistricting plans satisfying a given population deviation limit on DEMO exceeds that limit on SWAP, as first shown by Kenny \textit{et al.} \citep{kenny2021use}.
-They conclude that as a result it is ``impossible to follow the principle of One Person, One Vote,'' pointing to state legislative districts as particularly challenging in this regard.
+They conclude that it is impossible to produce redistricting maps that adhere to One Person, One Vote requirements on the unseen SWAP dataset, pointing to state legislative districts as particularly challenging.